A Closer Look At 4 Drugs Used To Treat COVID-19; What Really Works?

 Hydroxychloroquine is an antimalarial drug also used to treat conditions such as rheumatoid arthritis and lupus.
 Early studies showed promise in a laboratory setting, and doctors thought the drug could help keep people’s immune systems from overreacting, but Gottlieb said peer reviewed studies found that it does not benefit patients hospitalized with COVID-19.

 “We can draw a very complex pathway of why it should work, but we can’t will it into existence as an effective therapy.
-The data is the data.”
+The data is the data,” he explained.

-A second treatment showing promise, at least for severe cases of COVID, is an antiviral called remdesivir.

 The drug received full FDA approval last October for use in adult and pediatric COVID patients 12 and older requiring hospitalization.
 It’s still being studied for outpatient use.

 Another potential treatment that’s receiving a lot of attention is ivermectin.
-It is FDA approved to treat certain parasitic worms, head lice and skin conditions like Rosacea.
+It is FDA-approved to treat certain parasitic worms, head lice and skin conditions like Rosacea.
 It also has shown some antiviral properties, but the jury is still out on whether it can be used as an effective treatment for COVID-19.
-Clinical trials are underway, but Gottlieb said it’s just too early to know if it’s helpful.READ MORE: Border Patrol Agents Find Migrants Using Storm Drain To Enter Texas Illegally
+Clinical trials are underway, but Gottlieb said it’s just too early to know if it’s helpful.READ MORE: Warrant Issued For Dallas Police Officer Jacob Hughes, Accused Of Fabricating Evidence

 “We haven’t completely disproved it, but we have no evidence at the moment of efficacy,” Gottlieb said.
 “So right now, we don’t know that answer.
 There’s no recommendation for it.
 I personally do not prescribe it.”